A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Performance Analysis

 \begin{theorem} Consider a distributed learning setup as described in Sec.~\ref{sec:problem_formulation}.
 If CEAL is run with parameters described in Sec.\ref{sec:algorithm} then the cumulative regret incurred by CEAL is bounded by $\cO(\log (MT) \log(M/\delta))$ with probability at least $1- \delta$. \end{theorem}

 Theorem~\ref{theorem:regret} establishes the regret performance of CEAL.
 Note that it matches with the lower bound for any algorithm in a centralized setting with $MT$ queries implying that the regret performance of CEAL is indeed order-optimal.
-The proof of Theorem~\ref{theorem:regret} is based on the following two lemmas.